-- a) A special meeting may be called at any time by the Chair upon request of no fewer than at least eight members.
-A special meeting requires no less than at least 24 hours' notice and deals only with business as specified in the notification. - b) Special meetings of Council may be held throughout the year to deal with urgent business which may only be conducted by Council.
-Numerical votes shall be recorded for all motions - c) Minutes must be approved at the next regular Council meeting.
+- a) A special meeting may be called at any time by the Chair upon request of at least eight members.
+A special meeting requires at least 24 hours' notice and deals only with business as specified in the notification. - b) Special meetings of Council may be held throughout the year to deal with urgent business.
+Numerical votes shall be recorded for all motions. - c) Minutes must be approved at the next regular Council meeting.